pixelsdb/pixels/docs/TPC-H.md

 > file.
 The default value is 32, which is appropriate in most conditions.
 An experimental evaluation of the effects
 > of compact factor on AWS S3 can be found in our [ICDE'22](https://ieeexplore.ieee.org/document/9835615) paper.

-To avoid scanning the small files in the ordered path during query execution, create an empty bucket in S3 and change the ordered path in the metadata database to the empty bucket.
+To avoid scanning the small files in the ordered path during query execution, disable the ordered path and enable the compact path before executing queries.

 ## Statistics Collection*
 This is optional.
 Data statistics enable cost-based query optimization for the queries.